Learning Support Policy

 If a parent does not speak English as their first language we will always endeavour to locate an interpreter to aid communication of information.
-This may be a current parent or staff member at the school.
+This may be a current parent or staff member at the school or use of the Google Translate system.
 If not then we will seek advice from within the local community.

 10. How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?

 - It is important that you advise the school of any special educational needs and/or disabilities in advance of registration so that a meeting can be held at the earliest opportunity to discuss the transition between your child’s current setting and the Westward environment.